ftxrc/core/README.md

-# CodeSimpleScript
+# SimpleScript
-CodeSimpleScript or .coss is a programming language using PHP for backend functions, built to be fast, easy to learn, and have advanced features including built in cache and flat file database.
+SimpleScript or .ssc is a programming language using PHP for backend functions, built to be fast, easy to learn, and have advanced features including built in cache and flat file database.